Sezart987/stats220/README.md

 # stats220

-This is my repo for STATS 220.
+This is my repository projects for STATS 220.

 A little about me: